 Organized labor by and large supported OSHA’s creation, but only a few unions really took advantage of the agency to bring workplace safety and health to the front of union politics.
 The AFL-CIO pushed for full implementation of the act as one of many legislative goals, but did not seek to empower workers on the shop floor by fighting for safer workplaces.
 A few individual unions however did do this–the International Association of Machinists, the International Woodworkers of America, and most famously the Oil, Chemical and Atomic Workers.
 These were also the most reformist oriented unions in the AFL-CIO during the 1970s, seeking to channel the broader disgruntlement of the working-class away from racial politics and toward something useful.
 They were also the unions who often chafed against the conservative leadership of George Meany and the culture of staid bureaucracy that dominated many unions during these years.
 The labor leader most associated with OSHA and workplace health is Tony Mazzocchi of the OCAW.
 Sometimes called “The Rachel Carson of the American Workplace,” Mazzocchi had pressed through the 1960s for vigorous workplace safety programs in union contracts, empowered union members to become activists on the shop floor for workplace health, and built bridges between the labor and environmental movements to make the workplace environment an important agenda item for both.
 After OSHA’s founding, Mazzocchi became the national leader in pressing the agency to issue stronger asbestos standards to protect both workers and consumers.

 The turning point in OSHA history was the election of Ronald Reagan.
-In 1981, Reagan gutted the OSHA budget in 1982.
+Reagan gutted the OSHA budget in 1982.
 Reagan’s OSHA director, Thorne Auchter, a Florida real estate developer, signaled a switch in OSHA policies when he reversed a regulation that allowed construction workers to view their own medical records for information on toxic exposure.
 You can read more about the Auchter years here,.

 Given the time that an agency needs to establish itself, create programs, and conduct research, in many ways OSHA was just reaching its stride when Reagan slashed the budgets.
 For the International Woodworkers of America, the decline in OSHA funding was devastating.
 The IWA was a bit slower than OCAW in engaging OSHA seriously.
 The election of a new generation of union leadership in 1976 catapulted the union into one of most aggressive for using OSHA as a tool to empower workers on the shop floor.
 The IWA trained workers in OSHA policies, then sent them back to the shop floor to demand problems be cleaned up.
 It even suggested to OSHA that the agency send a staffer to work directly with the IWA, which was denied because it was outside the purview of the agency, but also got the attention of the agency as a union serious about workplace health.
 Basil Whiting, Deputy Assistant Secretary of OSHA, told the IWA Convention in 1977, “You have been one of the few unions in the United States that has grasped the nettle here, has begun to move forward in terms of developing your own internal capacity to take action in relation to the serious problems of health and safety that are killing off your members.”